QasimTalkin/juliarDocs/Getting_Started.md

 `

 Where something.jrl is Juliar script and output is output name.
-Because Juliar compiles directly into JAVA bytecode, Juliar programs can run anywhere JAVA is installed.
+Because Juliar compiles directly into Java bytecode, Juliar programs can run anywhere Java is installed.

 # Interpret
 JuliarCompiler.jar can also interpret code for those people that want to tweak and tinker with the code on the go.